US Embassy road signs go up in Jerusalem - Cyprus Mail

 “This (embassy) move is not only illegal but will also thwart the achievement of a just and lasting peace between two sovereign and democratic states on the 1967 borders, Israel and Palestine living side by side in peace and security,” Palestinian negotiator Saeb Erekat said in a statement.

+“We are thrilled that the American Embassy is coming here, finally,” said Ruthann Nahum, 64, a New Yorker who moved to Israel 35 years ago.
+A restaurateur, she lives in the overwhelmingly Jewish neighbourhood of Arnona.

+“Welcome Trump, we belong here, forever.
+Jerusalem is our capital,” she said.

-The Trump administration has left the diplomatic door open for a possible Palestinian presence in Jerusalem, however.
+The Trump administration has left the diplomatic door open to a negotiated settlement between Israel and the Palestinians on defining Jerusalem‘s borders.

 “By recognising Jerusalem as the capital of Israel and the seat of its government, we’re recognising reality,” U.S. Secretary of State Mike Pompeo said during a visit to Israel last week.